 Soldering technicians use welding processes that utilize lower melting temperatures to join metal pieces together.
 Commonly used in electronics and electrical manufacturing, soldering is used to make electronic circuit boards.
 Soldering technicians often work from plans, specifications and blueprint drawings and weld a variety of different metals.
 When automated welding is used, the soldering operators must feed the parts into a robot.

 Because of the various health hazards, welders, brazing workers and solderers must work in well-ventilated areas, according to the Occupational Safety and Health Administration (www.osha.gov).
 They're also required to wear goggles, safety shoes and protective masks.

 Career and Salary Outlook

 The U.S. Bureau of Labor Statistics (BLS) collects information on solderers with that of welders, cutters and brazers.
-As such, the BLS reports that employment opportunities for these skilled workers were expected to see a 4% increase between 2014 and 2024.
-In 2015, the median annual salary for solderers, welders, cutters and brazers was $38,150, as stated by the BLS.
+As such, the BLS reports that employment opportunities for these skilled workers were expected to see an increase slower than average between 2018 and 2028.
+In 2019, the mean annual salary for solderers, welders, cutters and brazers was $44,360, as stated by the BLS.

 Education Information for a Soldering Technician

 Soldering technicians may gain skills and knowledge through on-the-job training or by completing academic programs that are offered by technical and community colleges.
 Individuals interested in pursuing soldering careers may wish to take courses in shop, math, mechanical drawing and blueprint reading.
 Students may also consider enrolling in welding or electronics training programs, which provide soldering courses.